atlasmoth/clearprice/README.md

  npm install
 ```

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev
 ```

+Go to `localhost:3000` to see app running

 Run tests